klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 ### A word on the jockey

-I don't think Francis, the CEO, is a crook or that his execution is lacking.
+I don't think the CEO is a bad guy or that his execution is lacking.
 Not at all.
 But he is a salesman, and a good one.
 It's also his first rodeo as CEO of a publicly traded company.
 I think he might have gotten over-excited a little bit.

 I get it.
 I worked in a startup and was fairly close to the founders.
 It's a delicate balance between inspiring the troops, keeping them fired up and not overpromising.